 The wines of South Africa do not really need any introduction.
 We all know the great success that the wines have had internationally after the end of apartheid at the beginning of the 1990s.
 The country opened its doors and wine consumers all over the world had the opportunity to taste the full-bodied and fruity wines from the regions around Cape Town.
 And the quality is now excellent.
 There is a steady supply of good wines today.
 Many of the new wine producers are exceptionally ambitious.
 They make wines that can often hold their place in competition with other top quality wines from around the world.

 As a wine country, South Africa is considered as The New World, but it is “new” with a long history.
 The Dutchman Jan Van Riebeek planted the first vines in 1655 not far from Cape Town.

 Then came the Huguenots from France at the end of the 17th century.
 The sweet wines from Constantia were world famous already in the 18th century.

-It is the very beginning of autumn, with a weather that is more like summer in central Europe.
-Harvest is in full swing and it is busy times in the wineries.
+Preparation for harvest is in full swing and it is busy times in the wineries.

 We will visit the famous wine regions of Stellenbosch, Paarl and Franschhoek, and also Hermanus and Walker Bay down on the south coast.
 The environment and climate are quite different here, but just as stunningly beautiful.
 The wines are also quite different.